objecthub/swift-dynamicjson/README.md

    - An implementation of _JSON Pointer_ as defined by [RFC 6901](https://datatracker.ietf.org/doc/html/rfc6901/) for locating values within a JSON document.
    - An implementation of _JSON Path_ as defined by [RFC 9535](https://datatracker.ietf.org/doc/html/rfc9535/) for querying JSON data.
    - An implementation of _JSON Patch_ as defined by [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902/) for mutating JSON data.
+   - An implementation of _JSON Merge Patch_ as defined by [RFC 7396](https://datatracker.ietf.org/doc/html/rfc7396/) for merging JSON data with JSON patches.
    - An implementation of _JSON Schema_ as defined by the [2020-12 Internet Draft specification](https://datatracker.ietf.org/doc/draft-bhutton-json-schema/) for validating JSON data.

 ## Representing JSON Data